Maggi Stratford

-Our voice is a core element of our identity: it needs to reflect who we are.
+Our voice is a core element of our identity: we need it to reflect who we are.

 Not being heard